 The Last SBP Report field indicates the last SBP report in the current availability window.
 The Last SBP Report subfield is set to 1 in an SBP Report frame sent in the SBP reporting procedure, if there is no more SBP Report frame to be sent in the current sensing availability window.
 Otherwise, it is set to 0.
 This subfield is reserved if sent in a Sensing Measurement Report frame.

+Rx_OP_Gain_Type is reported by the sensing receiver to indicate the type of index reported in Rx_OP_Gain_Index field.
+The same type of index is indicated for all receive antenna, and it can be OP index, gain index, or invalid.
+The sensing receiver determines the value of Rx_OP_Gain_Type as it sees the best fit based on its implementation.
+Once set, the sensing receiver won’t change Rx_OP_Gain_Type value during a sensing measurement setup.

+TGbf editor: Please make the following changes in Clause 9.4.1.75.4:

 Sensing Measurement Report field(Motion 125)

 The size of the Sensing Measurement Report field depends on the values in the Sensing Measurement Report Control field.
 The Sensing Measurement Report field contains a Sensing Measurement Report information or successive portions thereof in the case of segmented sensing measurement report (see 11.55.1.5.3.4 (Rules for generating segmented sensing measurement reports(#294))).

+Rx_OP_Gain_Index fields are contained in the Sensing Measurement Report field.
+The Rx_OP_Gain_Index fields are ordered by receive antenna index.
+Valid value of each 8-bits Rx_OP_Gain_Index field indicates a receive antenna’s OP index or gain index used to obtain CSIs in this sensing measurement report field depending on the setting of Rx_OP_Gain_Type field in the Sensing Measurement Report Control field (see Table 9-127g (Sensing Measurement Report Control field definition)).

+When Rx_OP_Gain_Type field is set to value ‘01’, each Rx_OP_Gain_Index field represents a Rx OP index.
+The Rx OP index indicates the receiver’s operating point which is determined by severity of receiver’s nonlinearity effects on CSI estimation.

+When Rx_OP_Gain_Type field is set to value ‘10’, each Rx_OP_Gain_Index field represents a Rx gain index.
+The Rx gain index indicates sensing receiver’s RF/analog and digital gains.

+When Rx_OP_Gain_Type field is set to value ‘00’ or ‘11’, value in each Rx_OP_Gain_Index field is invalid.

 The scaled and quantized CSI values are contained in the Sensing Measurement Report information.